Select Page

 Files in your Flutter project

-.gitignore is a text files that includes all the folders or files that should be ignored, when working with git.
-By default the file will include some folders for instance .dart_tool and .idea, but you may have to add files here in the future.
+.gitignore is a text file that includes all the folders or files that should be ignored when working with git.
+By default, the file will include some folders for instance .dart_tool and .idea, but you may have to add files here in the future.

 .metadata is managed by Flutter automatically and you a never going to change anything in this file.